Opportunity to offer alternatives and comment on the plutonium pit support work planned at Livermore Lab and elsewhere.

 The document must include a detailed analysis of the potential impacts of the plutonium pit support work at LLNL, including the associated transportation of plutonium in and out of the facility.

-Anyone can attend virtual scoping meetings to make oral comments on the scope, environmental issues, and propose alternatives for the government to consider
+Anyone can submit a written comment on the scope, environmental issues, and propose alternatives for the government to consider.

 NNSA’s Notice of Intent is available here.
 Click here for our press release.